EricTimRussell/NoteTaker/README.md

-# NoteTaker
+# NoteTakr

-A refresher course on vue ecosystem, firebase, and tailwind.
+A refresher course on vue ecosystem, firebase, and bootstrap.